1930 Glenview Road, Glenview, IL 60025

 Youth Services (12/4 AWE) 1st floor

-Internet Explorer, Microsoft Office 2007 (Word, Excel, Powerpoint, Publisher, Access), Frontpage 2003, Photoshop Elements 5.0, Open Office, PDF Complete, Adobe Reader and Gimp 2.
+Internet Explorer, Google Chrome, Microsoft Office 2010 (Word, Excel, Powerpoint, Publisher, Access), Microsoft Office 2007 (Word, Excel, Powerpoint, Publisher, Access), Photoshop Elements 5.0, Adobe Reader, Gimp 2, Scratch, Google Earth, Libre Office 4.0, Go ToMeeting.

 If your computer has been reserved and you are not offered a time extension, you may move to another computer and log in.